tfwio/blender-knob/readme.md

 # Scripts Overview

-There are two basic scripts – though duplicates due to the whole x86 vs x64 thing.

 They're designed so that you can drag-drop your blender file into them in windows.

-1. `do-blender-render-*.cmd` Uses blender and render each frame of our mesh-animation.
-2. `do_magick_*-64.cmd` Uses Image Magick to tile and stitch each exported PNG file into a single image and resizes several dimensions vertically (for IPLUG graphics).

-Vertical tile image size widths generated are 96, 72, 64, 48, 40, 36, 32, 24 and 20.
-The height depends on the number of images used to create the tile.
-Look toward the bottom of `ren.sh` to add whatever dimension you like.
+- There are two basic scripts – though duplicates due to the whole x86 vs x64 thing.
 Its important to note the names of the scripts because I'm using a x64 machine and its possible that we have a Win32 user reading this so...

-A SCRIPT FOR RENDERING FROM BLENDER COMMAND-LINE

 - scripts with 'native' appended to the end of the file-name will call
     - on 64-bit platform, will call `c:\program files\blender\blender`
     - on 32-bit platform, will call `c:\program files\blender\blender`